CorradoMotta/Drought-analysis/README.md

 The `conf` folder contains the configuration file.
 It is a single file (.ini) used by all scripts and notebooks.
 The `scripts` folder contains the scripts used.
 Each script can be visualized and examplified by using the available jupyter notebooks.

+__Note:__ The drought impact data tables are not uploaded.
+Make sure to add them to the `csv` folder before running the analysis.

 The list of current scripts and associated notebooks is the following:

 |Name of the script	| Description | Associated Notebook |